trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 performed using a reconfigure/rebuild.
 Since all of the upstream package libraries are already built, this rebuild and retest can take place in a fraction of the time of a complete from-scratch build and test of the project.

 ..
+ToDo: Discuss the usage of ${REPOSITORY_NAME}_NO_IMPLICIT_PACKAGE_ENABLE
+.. and ${REPOSITORY_NAME}_NO_IMPLICIT_PACKAGE_ENABLE_EXCEPT to allow the CI
+.. server to directly processing and runing tests for upstream packages which
+.. are not primary packages in the TriBITS meta-project.

+..
 ToDo: Give some examples from ReducedMockTrilinos of how file changes
 .. result in package enables and rebuilds.